The Auxiliary Fire Service

 On 13 May 1941 H Morrison announced that all regular brigades and the AFS would reorganise and form the NFS.

-The AFS was disbanded in 1968 along with the rest of the Civil Defence in Scotland, England and Wales but retained in Northern Ireland.
+The Cold War AFS was disbanded on the 31st March 1968 along with the rest of the Civil Defence in Scotland, England and Wales but retained in Northern Ireland.

 Glasgow AFS Stations.

 1938 Rank Structure in the Auxiliary Fire Service

 The Patrol Officer was roughly equivalent to a Leading Fireman/Sub Officer and the title originates from the Home Office pre-war concept of having AFS trailer-pump patrols operating while air raids were in progress to deal with incipient fires.
 However, this policy was seen as impractical by most in the fire service and was little, if at all, used in practice once the raids started, appliances being ordered from stations in the conventional manner as the raid developed in response to calls from wardens, police, public or from fire service observation posts.